lisadora/classification_predicting_blight_ticket_compliance/README.md

-# Classification - Predicting if a blight-ticket will be paid on time
+# Predicting if a blight-ticket will be paid on time

 The City of Detroit has a big issue with blight violations and unpaid blight-tickets.
 I build a model to predict, whether a given blight ticket will be paid on time.